Strand PHIL.II Philanthropy and Civil Society

 - Guthrie, Woody and Kathy Jakobsen.
 This Land Is Your Land.
 Boston: Little, Brown and Company, 1998.

-- Refer to the book's second to the last page in This Land Is Your Land that begins with "Woody Guthrie was born on July 14, 1912."
-Either read or paraphrase the two pages about Woody's life.
+Refer to the book's second to the last page in This Land Is Your Land that begins with "Woody Guthrie was born on July 14, 1912."
+Paraphrase the two pages about Woody's life.

-- Emphasize that Woody Guthrie wrote songs for everyone.
+Tell youth that Woody Guthrie wrote songs for everyone.
 He wrote songs to lift the spirits of people who were having a hard life.
+Why is that a generous thing to do?

 - valley - a long, narrow, low land between mountains.